corymickelson/NoPoDoFo/documentation/dictionary.md

 ## Constructors

 A public constructor is available for instantiating a new empty dictionary.
 This dictionary does not belong to any document, and therefore must be explicitly added to the document for it to take effect.
+An example of this can be seen in the [AP Cookbook](./cookbook/ap.md).

 ```typescript
 constructor()